Betta Fish Marbling (Color-Changing Gene): Everything You Need to Know

 In 1985, Steve Saunders proposed a theory that a “jumping gene” (or transposons) was associated with the marble gene.
 Dr. Barbara McClintock has demonstrated the existence of transposable elements during studies on Indian corn, which makes Saunders’ theory quite plausible.

-Indeed, Dr. McClintock studied the mechanisms responsible for the color variations appearing on Indian corn kernels.
+Indeed, Dr. McClintock studied the mechanisms responsible for the color variations in Indian corn kernels.

 - In a spawning of marble bettas, you always get dark-solid, light-solid, and marble bettas.